DevExpress-Examples/reporting-web-viewer-powerpoint-export/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 [![](https://img.shields.io/badge/💬_Leave_Feedback-feecdd?style=flat-square)](#does-this-example-address-your-development-requirementsobjectives)
 <!-- default badges end -->
-# Reporting for ASP.NET Web Forms - Web Document Viewer - Add PowerPoint Export Format
+# Reporting for ASP.NET Web Forms - Add PowerPoint Export Format in Web Document Viewer

-In this example, a **Power Point** item is added to the list of available export formats in the Web Document Viewer, and the custom **ExportToPowerPoint** method is implemented.
+The example adds a **Power Point** item to the list of available export formats in the Web Document Viewer and implements the custom **ExportToPowerPoint** method.

 >Note: The resulting document is exported by rasterizing each page to an image / slide (no native PowerPoint inner elements).
 This example uses the `Microsoft.Office.Interop.PowerPoint` library, which requires a local installation of PowerPoint.
 You can also implement a similar solution with any other library that supports PowerPoint document generation.

-The [CustomizeMenuActions](https://docs.devexpress.com/XtraReports/js-ASPxClientWebDocumentViewer#js_aspxclientwebdocumentviewer_customizemenuactions) event is handled to add a custom menu item.
+The [`CustomizeMenuActions`](https://docs.devexpress.com/XtraReports/js-ASPxClientWebDocumentViewer#js_aspxclientwebdocumentviewer_customizemenuactions) event is handled to add a custom menu item.

-The application registers a **CustomOperationLogger** class as the [WebDocumentViewerOperationLogger](https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.Web.WebDocumentViewer.WebDocumentViewerOperationLogge) service.
-The **CustomOperationLogger** class overrides the [ExportDocumentStarting](https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.Web.WebDocumentViewer.WebDocumentViewerOperationLogger.N----F-y-----8-p) method to call the **ExportToPowerPoint** method when the user initializes export to PowerPoint.
+The application registers a `CustomOperationLogger` class as the [WebDocumentViewerOperationLogger](https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.Web.WebDocumentViewer.WebDocumentViewerOperationLogge) service.
+The `CustomOperationLogger` class overrides the [ExportDocumentStarting](https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.Web.WebDocumentViewer.WebDocumentViewerOperationLogger.N----F-y-----8-p) method to call the `ExportToPowerPoint`method when the user initializes export to Power Point.

 ![Web Document Viewer Export to Microsoft PowerPoint](Images/screenshot.png)